Loepker-James/enforce-rules/docs/design.md

 ```

 ## Chess Rule Design
-Chess rules (made in version 3.0.0, [See Chess Issue](https://github.com/Loepker-James/enforce-rules/issues/7)) were made because I just wanted to expand the domain of my module.
+Chess rules (made in version 3.0.0, [See Chess Issue (#7)](https://github.com/Loepker-James/enforce-rules/issues/7)) were made because I just wanted to expand the domain of my module.
 It validates color by ensuring that ```piece.color == color```

 It validates type by ensuring that ```piece.piece_type == piece_type```